Potential Impact fraction and Population Attributable Fraction

 and paf

-use the identity
+use the exponential

 link which means that